uselotus/lotus-docs/docs/overview/why-lotus.md

 #### Lotus is a powerful open-core pricing and billing engine that enables SaaS companies to deploy, monitor, and experiment with custom subscriptions and complex models like usage-based pricing.

-Lotus provides a flexible and modular control panel on top of your existing quote to cash stack that allows you to integrate data from multiple systems to help you figure out the optimal pricing scheme for your products.
+Lotus provides a flexible and modular control panel on top of your existing quote-to-cash stack that allows you to integrate data from multiple systems to help you figure out the optimal pricing scheme for your products.

 Lotus is self-hostable and extensible, enabling companies to build their own frontend, apps, and integrations for themselves.